IlledNacu/Challenge-2-FrontendMentor/README.md

 ## Overview

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+This is a solution to the [Responsive 3-column-card](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).

 ### Screenshot